SprengerT/scint_thth/README.md

 This is a graphical interface for the analysis of theta-theta diagrams.
 Example data and specifications are included.

 ## Prerequisites
 The script is ment to be executed with python3.
 Python2 compatibility is not tested.
-The following python packages are needed:
+The following non-standard python packages are needed:
 * NumPy (e.g. `pip3 install --upgrade --user numpy`)
-* SciPy
+* SciPy (e.g. `pip3 install --upgrade --user scipy`)
-* math
-* os
-* Matplotlib
+* Matplotlib (e.g. `pip3 install --upgrade --user matplotlib`)
-* ruamel.yaml
+* ruamel.yaml (e.g. `pip3 install --upgrade --user ruamel.yaml`)

 ## Use
 In the download directory, the interface can be started via